Election officials risk criminal charges under 31 new GOP-imposed penalties - NewsBreak

 Like voter fraud, criminal misconduct by election officials is exceedingly rare and when it does occur, it has been caught by laws already in place before 2020.

 Mesa County, Colorado Clerk Tina Peters, a Republican, is facing 10 criminal counts of conspiracy for allegedly sharing sensitive information from voting machines on the internet with conspiracy theorists.
-Her deputy, Belinda Knisley, and the former Mesa County elections manager, Sandra Brown, are facing criminal charges as well.
+Her deputy, Belinda Knisley, is facing criminal charges as well.

 Targeting people who help voters